Asena

-Asena is the name of a she-wolf associated with the Oghuz Turkic foundation myth.
-The ancestress of the Göktürks is also a she-wolf, mentioned yet unnamed in two different "Wolf Tales" recorded by Chinese chroniclers.
+Asena is the name of a she-wolf associated with the Göktürks' foundation myth.
+According to the myth, the ancestress of the Göktürks was a she-wolf, mentioned, yet unnamed in two different "Wolf Tales".
 The legend of Asena tells of a young boy who survived a battle; a female wolf finds the injured child and nurses him back to health.
 The she-wolf, impregnated by the boy, escapes her enemies by crossing the Western Sea to a cave near the Qocho mountains and a city of the Tocharians, giving birth to ten half-wolf, half-human boys.
 Of these, Yizhi Nishidu becomes their leader and establishes the Ashina clan, which ruled over the Göktürk and other Turkic nomadic empires.

+In certain cultural narratives and mythological accounts, the character of Asena, with its symbolic association to a she-wolf, is denoted by the name "Bozkurt" (meaning "gray wolf" in Turkish), embodying a significant archetype with multifaceted connotations.

 Modern era

-With the rise of Turkish ethnic nationalism in the 1930s, the veneration of figures of Turkic Mythology, such as Bozkurt, Asena and Ergenekon was resurgent.
+With the rise of Turkish ethnic nationalism in the 1930s, the veneration of figures of Turkic Mythology, such as Bozkurt, Asena and Ergenekon resurged.

 The Turkish Air Force's Boeing KC-135 Stratotanker tanker squadron is nicknamed Asena.

-Leader of the Turkish nationalist İYİ Parti Meral Akşener is nicknamed Asena.